 Chemical treatment: Liquid and chemical waste undergo chemical treatment to rid them of harmful pathogens or make them safe to handle.

-Irradiation: Irradiation douses medical wastes with microwaves to destroy harmful pathogens.
+Irradiation: Iradiation douses medical wastes with microwaves to destroy harmful pathogens.

 When the wastes have been treated, hospitals store them before transportation and disposal.
 If the medical facility doesn’t have an in-house incinerator, a medical waste disposal service company will incinerate the waste in a controlled environment, following EPA guidelines.

 Handling medical wastes requires strict guidelines and procedures to ensure human safety and prevent environmental hazards.
 Many hospitals, medical facilities, and pharmaceutical companies work with disposal and cleanup to effectively manage and dispose of waste.